 Review Quotes

 "Osman's Dream is a deeply sympathetic, compelling and highly readable account of the rise and fall of an immensely complex and dynamic society which, at its height was the most the most far-reaching and the most powerful Empire the world had ever seen.
 But it is also something more.
 For Caroline Finkel has not only told history of how a band of Turcoman warriors from eastern Anatolia came to dominate so much of the world.
-She has also shown why that history matters, why today we are in no position to understand, not merely the modern Republic of Turkey but also modern Islam unless we also understand the past, and the present perception, of the greatest and most enduring of the Islamic states."--Anthony Pagden, Distinguished Professor of History and Political Science, UCLA
+She has also shown why that history matters, why today we are in no position to understand, not merely the modern Republic of Turkey but also modern Islam unless we also understand the past, and the present perception, of the greatest and most enduring of the Islamic states."--Anthony Pagden, author of Worlds at War

 "[Finkel's] mastery of the historical literature is obvious: The sheer amount of information packed between these two covers makes it a landmark achievement."--New York Sun

-"Caroline Finkel effortlessly conveys the high drama of Ottoman history."--Orhan Pamuk
+"Caroline Finkel effortlessly conveys the high drama of Ottoman history."--Orhan Pamuk, Nobel Prize-winning author of The Museum of Innocence

 "Finkel has brilliantly woven together a highly readable survey of 600 years of Ottoman history.
 Well researched and beautifully written, Osman's Dream will be essential reading for anyone who wants to know more about the Empire that ruled for centuries over so many of our contemporary trouble spots--from the Balkans to the Arab world."--Heath W. Lowry, Princeton University